ninjablocks/developer-docs/source/introduction/directory-structure.rst

 	sudo mkdir -p /data/sphere/user-autostart/{drivers,apps} && sudo chown -R ninja.ninja /data/sphere

-3. Your Sphere is now configured and you can load custom applications
+3. Your Sphere now has the directories where you can load custom applications